-The 82-(USA) or 84-(European) keyboard is mounted on the 610CT system unit.
+The 82-(USA) or 84-(European) key keyboard is mounted on the system unit.
 The keyboard is connected to the keyboard controller on the system board through a 25-pin flat cable.
 The pointer control stick, located in the center of the keyboard, provides convenient control of the cursor without requiring desk space for a mouse.
-The keyboard is shown in figure 1-6.
+The keyboard is shown in Figure 1-6.

-See Appendix E for optional keyboard configurations.
+See Appendix E of the Portégé 610CT Maintenance Manual for optional keyboard configurations.